Marlin uses direct port manipulation macros to read and change pin states as quickly as possible, which is much faster than the

 To keep everything interoperable with the Arduino headers and documentation, Marlin uses the same mapping as the Arduino headers.
 All standard Arduino code uses the same mapping, which smartly uses the documented DIO pin numbers.

 digitalWrite in cases where the pin number is variable or unknown at compile-time.
+For all other cases we use the

 Since version 1.1.4, Marlin also uses Arduino pin mapping for Teensy++, Sanguino, and other AT90USB-based processors, so we can still use the documented digital pin numbers even in the Teenyduino build environment.
 Previous versions of Marlin provided an option to use either Teensyduino or Arduino mapping, depending on the what the active pins file supported.